 Clean hair knots well…dirty hair doesn’t.
 No matter what myth you heard out there or what your hair texture is, your hair HAS TO be clean in order for it to lock up.

 Think about it this way.
 You want to use anything that will help to keep your hair clean and moisturized, such as shampoos and natural vegetable and essential oils.
-Anything that coats your hair to make it silky, shiny, sticky, or soft is a big no-no. Conditioners, leave-in hair treatments, and waxes are on the no-no list.
+Anything that coats your hair to make it silky, shiny, sticky, or soft is a big no-no. Conditioners, leave-in hair treatments, and dread wax and locking gel are on the no-no list.

 With that in mind, there are three main products I recommend that anyone with dreads should use.